A guide to Festival 2022

 There’s a lot to enjoy at Glyndebourne, so don’t forget to leave yourself enough time to see it all.
 The gardens open two hours before the start of the performance giving you ample opportunity to see everything we have to offer.
 Enjoy one of the most beautiful landscapes in the country and explore our 12 acres of gardens.

 The stage at Glyndebourne extends far beyond the opera house – you can enjoy a host of extra events and exhibitions before the performance.
 You can book our Insider Talks, Working rehearsals and Jerwood recitals when ordering your opera tickets online, and enjoy the art in Gallery 94, the Archive Gallery and around the opera house during your visit.

 Let us take the stress out of the journey

-Our performance schedule has timings for each opera to help you plan your day, including recommended train times.
+Our performance schedule has timings for each opera to help you plan your day.

 The Glyndebourne coach has been a familiar sight for decades.
 Take a look back at a Festival trip, fifties-style in this then and now article.

 For those who would rather make the journey by car, we have a large car park and even offer charging for electric cars.

 ‘The season is big and brave, explores important questions, and brings world-class music and theatre to the stage.
 We hope our Glyndebourne forebears approve of our ambition, and that you enjoy your return to the full-on, no-holds-barred opera experience!’